 - Various instrumental and vocal groups (contemporary and global)

-- Liturgical dance
+- Liturgical dance and movement

 Occasional student recitals, morning and evening prayer services, healing services, hymn sings and festival worship are conducted in one of several chapels on campus: